kotlin-hands-on/hands-on/Introduction to Coroutines/03_UsingCallbacks.md

 # Using callbacks

 The previous solution works, but blocks the thread and therefore freezes the UI.
-The classical approach to avoid the problem of blocking main thread is to use callbacks.
+The classical approach to avoid the problem of blocking the main thread is to use callbacks.
 Instead of calling the code that should be invoked after the operation is completed straightaway, we extract it into a separate callback, often a lambda, and pass this lambda to the caller in order to be called later.

-To make UI responsive we can either move the whole computation to a separate thread, or switch to Retrofit API using callbacks instead of blocking calls.
+To make UI responsive, we can either move the whole computation to a separate thread or switch to Retrofit API using callbacks instead of blocking calls.

 ### Calling `loadContributors` in the background thread

-Let's first simply move the whole computation to a different thread.
+Let's first move the whole computation to a different thread.
 We use `thread` function to start a new thread:

 ```kotlin